Mateusz-Kozlowski/Handwritten-Digits-Recognizer-2.0/README.md

 Then you need to make sure your device meets the requirements in chapter 1 (appropriate libraries installed).
 You can install them with pip from the command line.

-To run the program using command line.
+Finally run the program using command line.
 Navigate to the directory, where the project is located and type python main.py

 ![Sth](Screenshots//commandLine1.png)